-In November 2013, we entered into a development, license and supply agreement with Watson Laboratories, Inc., or Actavis, pursuant to which we will develop, manufacture and exclusively supply the bulk form of doxorubicin HCl liposome injection, or the initial product, to Actavis.
-Under the agreement, Actavis is responsible for all costs related to finished product processing and global commercialization.
-Pursuant to the agreement, we have also agreed to develop additional products for Actavis in the future, the identities of which will be mutually agreed upon.
-We are eligible to receive up to \$15.5 million, including \$2.0 million upfront, which was received in December 2013, and the remainder in development funding and development, regulatory and commercial milestone payments related to the initial product.
-We will also receive a double digit share of net profits on global sales of the initial product and any additional products.
+In November 2013, we entered into a development, license and supply agreement with Watson Laboratories, Inc., or Actavis, which we refer to as the Actavis agreement, pursuant to which we will develop, manufacture and exclusively supply the bulk form of doxorubicin HCl liposome injection, or the initial product, to Actavis.
+Under the Actavis agreement, Actavis is responsible for all costs related to finished product processing and global commercialization.
+Pursuant to the Actavis agreement, we have also agreed to develop additional products for Actavis in the future, the identities of which will be mutually agreed upon.
+We are eligible to receive up to \$15.1 million, of which \$3.8 million has been received through March 31, 2015, and the remainder is expected to be received in development funding and development, regulatory and commercial milestone payments related to the initial product.
+We will also receive a double digit percentage of net profits on global sales of the initial product and any additional products.
 We will manufacture and supply the initial product to Actavis in bulk form at an agreed upon unit price.

-The agreement will expire with respect to the initial product and any additional products developed in the future ten years after Actavis' first sale of the applicable product, unless terminated earlier, and will automatically renew for additional two year periods thereafter unless either party provides notice of non-renewal.
-Either party may terminate the agreement in the event of an uncured material breach or bankruptcy filing by the other party.
+The Actavis agreement will expire with respect to the initial product and any additional products developed in the future ten years after Actavis' first sale of the applicable product, unless terminated earlier, and will automatically renew for additional two year periods thereafter unless either party provides notice of non-renewal.
+Either party may terminate the Actavis agreement in the event of an uncured material breach or bankruptcy filing by the other party.
 Actavis may also terminate the agreement for convenience in specified circumstances upon 90 days' prior written notice.

 We applied revenue recognition guidance to determine whether the performance obligations under this collaboration, including the license, participation on steering committees, development services, and manufacturing and supply services, could be accounted for separately or as a single unit of accounting.
 We determined that these obligations represent a single unit of accounting and will recognize revenue as product is supplied to Actavis.
-Therefore, we have deferred total billed and billable milestones and development expenses of \$2.6 million and \$2.1 million as of March 31, 2014 and December 31, 2013, respectively.
+Therefore, we have recorded \$3.8 million of total billed and billable milestones and development expenses related to the Actavis agreement as long-term deferred revenue as of March 31, 2015 and December 31, 2014 that we expect to begin recognizing in 2016.